 Dear New Faculty Member,

-Welcome to Wake Forest University!
-You are joining a wonderful community of outstanding teacher-scholars during an especially exciting time at our University.
-We are committed to building an exceptional collegiate university with a superb faculty and talented students who are committed to the pursuit of knowledge and making a meaningful impact.
-We will be welcoming one of our academically strongest as well as most diverse first-year class in the history of the University this August.
-We know your arrival will help us make this great institution even better.
+Welcome to Wake Forest!
+You are joining a thriving community of outstanding teacher-scholars during an especially promising time at our university.
+Even as storms buffet higher education nationally, we continue to build—and win national attention for—our ‘collegiate university’ model, dedicated to deeply engaged teaching and scholarship/creative work designed for significant impact.
+We welcome this August one of our academically strongest as well as most diverse first-year classes in WFU history.
+We are confident that your arrival will help us make this great institution even stronger.

-The New Faculty Orientation is a two and a half-day program.
-It begins on Wednesday, August 14th at 8:00 am with a light breakfast followed by a campus tour so be sure to wear some comfortable shoes.
+New Faculty Orientation runs across three days, beginning on Wednesday, August 13, at 8 AM with a light breakfast and welcome followed by a campus tour—be sure to wear comfortable shoes.
 A detailed schedule for the rest of the day, and those following, is attached.
-In an effort to build relationships between the newest members of our faculty, we will have a Family Cookout on Hearn Plaza.
-This will begin at 6:00 pm on Wednesday, August 14th, with dinner and drinks will be provided, and various WFU’ers will attend; we hope also to greet any family members joining you in Winston-Salem.
+Wednesday’s activities will conclude with a Family Cookout on Hearn Plaza, beginning at 6 PM; dinner and drinks will be provided, and various WFU’ers will attend; we hope also to greet any family members joining you in Winston-Salem.

-We expect that you will arrive in Winston-Salem by early August so that you can participate fully in our orientation series.
-This is a vibrant academic community distinguished by our collective strength and depth of care for one another.
-We’re eager to ensure that, as a new community member, you have the requisite information and familiarity with campus to make a comfortable transition into your new position.
-We are eager to support your success and as a first step, I look forward to seeing you at New Faculty Orientation.
-If you have any questions, please do not hesitate to contact me at firstname.lastname@example.org.
+We recommend that you arrive in Winston-Salem by early August so that you can participate fully in our orientation program.
+Our vibrant academic community is distinguished by our collective strength and depth of care for one another.
+We’re eager to ensure that, as a new community member, you have the requisite information and familiarity with campus to make a comfortable transition into your WFU faculty role.
+We are eager to support your success: as a first step, I look forward to seeing you at New Faculty Orientation.
+If you have any questions, please contact me at firstname.lastname@example.org.